jbandela/jrb_node/README.txt

 all components are in namespace jrb_node

+An example jrb certificate and key (self signed for localhost) are used for the example program

 COMPILERS
 Compiles and runs with MSVC 2012 RC and mingw gcc 4.7.1 (nuwen.net distro)